Horacioulloajr/My-IT-Learning-Journey-Labs/README.md

 after discharging the pc again i replaced the CMOS battery. nothing happened.
 PC is still dead.

-I checked the Build in Self Test for the power supply on the back of the PC.
+I checked the Built in Self Test for the power supply on the back of the PC.
 Nothing happenned

-at this point im not sure what i did wrong? did i mess up the ram and it caused a short? from my research i learned that the motherboard has a feature that protects itself if there is a short on the ram. this can cause the PC to appear dead as a defensive mechanism.
+at this point im not sure what i did wrong? did i mess up the ram and it caused a short? from my research i learned that the motherboard has a feature that protects itself if there is a short on the ram. this can cause the PC to appear dead.

 I removed each RAM stick and tried discharging and powering it on with each individual stick, followed by no RAM at all.
 The PC is still dead.
 (i decided to leave the ram removed for now)